|

 Animal hoarders often masquerade as “rescuers,” describing their homes as “shelters” or “refuges.”
 But hoarding is not about legitimate animal sheltering or rescue.
 It is a serious mental illness that jeopardizes the health and welfare of the animals and the people involved.

-It is always a good idea to consult with reputable organizations and associations for assistance before placing your bird(s).
-In addition to working with reputable avian rescue and placement groups, bird club adoption programs, avian veterinary offices, and local animal shelters can also be helpful in guiding you to a potential new home for your bird.
+Consult with reputable organizations and associations for assistance before placing your bird(s).
+In addition to working with reputable avian rescue and placement groups, bird club adoption programs, veterinary offices, and animal shelters can also be helpful in guiding you to a suitable new home for your bird(s).